 FCA Change of Control

 If you’re planning to acquire or increase your control of an FCA-regulated firm, either as an individual or a company, you must seek prior approval from the FCA.
-Regulated firms must notify the FCA of any proposed or actual change in control.
+Regulated firms must notify the FCA of any proposed or actual change of control.

 Meeting your obligations

 Depending on the scale and potential implications of the proposed change, seeking FCA authorisation for a Change of Control can be a complex and demanding process.